wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 In that figure, the 32 bits of each intermediate MD4 state are represented across consecutive rows of the grid.
-You can see the order in which message chunks are mixed into the state.
+You can see the order in which message words are mixed into the state.
 The dashed rectangle indicates which previous states are involved in computing the next state at any given step.

 The final MD4 hash value is a function of the last four rows of this state grid.